theforeman/smart_proxy_pulp/README.md

 The setting client_authentication is an array of authentication types supported by the Pulp installation.
 The valid values are:

- * password: username and password authentication
+ * `password`: username and password authentication
- * client_certificate: This indicates whether the service handling authentication for Pulp allows matching the client certificates presented common name to some paired string, often hostname, and setting the remote user header.
+ * `client_certificate`: This indicates whether the service handling authentication for Pulp allows matching the client certificate's presented common name to some paired string, often hostname, and setting the remote user header.
- * client_certificate_admin_only: This indicates the service handling authentication for Pulp allows matching only client certificates where the common name is set to 'admin'.
+ * `client_certificate_admin_only`: This indicates the service handling authentication for Pulp allows matching only client certificates where the common name is set to 'admin'.

 ## Running the tests